AaltoSciComp/scicomp-docs/triton/tut/remotedata.rst

 Aalto-managed laptop), connect to the :doc:`Aalto VPN
 </aalto/remoteaccess>` first.
 Note that
-this is automatically done on some department workstations (see below) - if not, request it!
+this is automatically done on some department workstations (see above) - if not, request it!

 The scratch filesystem can be remote mounted using SMB inside secure Aalto networks at the URLs